Viewer Features

 Each series is a different view of the same anatomy.

-Configure the default display mode in DICOM Viewer > Series Settings, or override per-viewer in the shortcode/block.
+Configure these defaults in DICOM Viewer > Series Settings, or override them per viewer in the shortcode or block.

 Switching Series

-- Click any pill to switch to that series
+- Use the series selector to switch to another series

 Keyboard: